symfony/symfony-docs/components/console.rst

     $application->run();

-See the :doc:`/console` article for information about how to create commands.
-You can register the commands using :method:`Symfony\\Component\\Console\\Application::add`::
+Then, you can register the commands using :method:`Symfony\\Component\\Console\\Application::add`::

     // ...
     $application->add(new GenerateAdminCommand());

+See the :doc:`/console` article for information about how to create commands.

 Learn More
 ----------